1997 European Cup (athletics)

 The 1997 European Cup was the 18th edition of the European Cup of athletics.

+Beginning with this edition athletes in throws and horizontal jumps were limited to only four attempts instead of the usual six.
+It was also the first edition to feature women's pole vault and hammer throw.

 The Super League Finals were held at the Olympic Stadium in Munich, Germany.

 Super League

 Held on 21 and 22 June in Munich, Germany.